masteringmodernpayments/book/background_worker.md

 $ bundle exec rake jobs:work
 ```

+Delayed Job does have some drawbacks.
+First, because it stores jobs in the same database as everything else it has to content with everythign else.
+For example, your database serve almost certainly has a limit on the number of connections it can handle, and every worker will require two of them, one for Delayed Job itself and another for any ActiveRecord objects.
+Second, it can get tricky to backup because you really don't need to be backing up the jobs table.

 ### Redis

 [Redis][redis] bills itself as a "networked data structure server".
 It's a database server that provides rich data types like lists, queues, sets, and hashes, all while being extremely fast because everything is in-memory all the time.
 The best Redis-based background worker, in my opinion, is [Sidekiq][sidekiq] written by [Mike Perham][mperham].
 It uses the same actor-based concurrency library under the hood as Sucker Punch, but because it stores jobs in Redis it can also provide things like a beautiful management console and fine-grained control over jobs.
 The setup is essentially identical to Sucker Punch: